RAK7437/RAK7437C LoRaWAN Configuration

 Advanced Features (Optional)

-Once the basic configuration is complete, you can leverage the additional features offered by the built-in network server to enhance device management, extend coverage, or integrate with external platforms.
+Once the basic configuration is complete, you can take advantage of the additional features provided by the built-in network server to enhance device management, extend coverage, or integrate with external platforms.

-The optional features described below are useful for scaling and customizing your deployment.
+The optional features described below are beneficial for scaling and customizing your deployment.

 Country Code Setting